ways/pyyrascii/README.md

 If you like the service, or want to report bugs, suggestions, etc, please drop me a line at [finger@falk-petersen.no](mailto:finger@falk-petersen.no).

+Thanks to selbekk and karnival for pull requests.

 ## Requirements for installation (setting up your own service)